Type of Fund:

 - There are no subscription or redemption fees

-- All Administrative and Management Fees are approximately 1.625% annually of net assets under management in addition to the fixed fees which is currently EGP 156,000.
+- All Administrative and Management Fees are approximately 1.63% annually of net assets under management in addition to the fixed fees, which is currently EGP 163,000

 Tell me more

-The Fund should not invest more than 90% of the Fund’s assets in equities.
+- The fund should not invest more than 90% of the its assets in equities

-The Fund should not invest more than 50% of the Fund’s assets in Islamic short-term accounts.
+- The fund should not invest more than 50% of its assets in Islamic short term accounts

 What are the benefits of investing in Islamic equity funds?